larsonnn/imus/README.md

 # imus, immutable store [WIP]
-## imus provides simple store functionality, it is not a state machine
+## imus provides simple store functionality, it is not a state machine.
+It's good enough in most cases.
 > imus is work in progress.
 Be aware of breaking changes and do not use in production yet.
 <hr>